acaird/flask-plotly/README.md

 `plotly-creds.sec` in the same directory as the file `flask-plotly.ps`; the format of `plotly-creds.sec` is:
 ```
-plotly_username
+plotlyUsername
-plotly_APIkey
+plotlyAPIkey
 ```
 If you don't have a username and API key, you can get them for free at [plot.ly](http://plot.ly).

-If you want to run the local version by typing `python flask-plotly.py` You will also need to install the Flask and Plot.ly Python libraries by typing, for example:
+If you want to run the local version (by typing `python flask-plotly.py`) you will also need to install the Flask and Plot.ly Python libraries by typing, for example:
 ```
 pip install flask